The cost of UX/UI design in Serbia

 When that happens:

-the site looks nice but doesn't convert
+the website looks nice, but does not convert

-users stay briefly
+users stay only briefly

-the redesign comes too early
+the redesign comes too soon

 What determines the price of UX/UI design in Serbia